New Mexico Residential Building Contractor Part 1 (GB-2) - Books & Courses Rental Package

 What topics should I study for the GB-2 Part 1 exam?

-Candidates should study New Mexico administrative code material, New Mexico residential building code, IRC requirements, IECC requirements, concrete, roofing, truss handling and bracing, carpentry, masonry, pipe and excavation, and OSHA construction safety.
+Candidates should study New Mexico residential building rules, IRC requirements, IECC energy provisions, concrete construction, roofing, truss handling and bracing, carpentry, masonry, pipe and excavation work, OSHA construction safety, residential construction sequencing, and contractor business law topics.